 Standby.
-When Chip Enable is High, V{IH}, the Data Inputs/Outputs pins are placed in the high-impedance state and the Supply Current is reduced to the Standby level.
+When Chip Enable is High, V{IH} , the memory enters Standby mode and the Data Inputs/Outputs pins are placed in the high-impedance state.
+To reduce the Supply Current to the

-When Chip Enable is at V{IH} the Supply Current is reduced to the TTL Standby Supply Current, I{CC2} .
-To further reduce the Supply Current to the CMOS Standby Supply Current, I{CC3} , Chip Enable should be held within $V{CC} \pm 0.2V$.
-For Standby current levels see Table 10, DC Characteristics.
+Standby Supply Current, I{CC2} , Chip Enable should be held within $V{CC} \pm 0.2V$.
+For the Standby current level see Table 10., DC Characteristics ($T_A = 0$ to 70°C).

-During program or erase operations the memory will continue to use the Program/Erase Supply Current, I{CC4} , for Program or Erase operations until the operation completes.
+During program or erase operations the memory will continue to use the Program/Erase Supply Current, I{CC3} , for Program or Erase operations until the operation completes.

 Automatic Standby.
-If CMOS levels ($V{CC} \pm 0.2V$) are used to drive the bus and the bus is inactive for 150ns or more the memory enters Automatic Standby where the internal Supply Current is reduced to the CMOS Standby Supply Current, I{CC3} .
+If CMOS levels ($V{CC} \pm 0.2V$) are used to drive the bus and the bus is inactive for 150ns or more the memory enters Automatic Standby where the internal Supply Current is reduced to the Standby Supply Current, I{CC2} .
 The Data Inputs/Outputs will still output data if a Bus Read operation is in progress.